abhi-abhiram/fuelstack/README.md

 ### Changing The Organization Scope

-The organization scope for this starter is `@acme`.
+The organization scope for this starter is `@repo`.
 To change this, you'll need to do the following:

-- Rename folders in `packages/*` to replace `acme` with your desired scope.
+- Rename folders in `packages/*` to replace `repo` with your desired scope.
-- Search and replace `acme` string with your desired scope.
+- Search and replace `repo` string with your desired scope.

 ### Generate Secret Key